-Peppermint tea will also help to soothe a bloated stomach.
+Peppermint tea will also help to soothe a bloated stomach if you haven’t quite mastered how to stop overeating.
 Peppermint is very effective for relieving digestive symptoms such as gas and indigestion.
 It also helps to prevent spasms in the gut caused by smooth muscle contracting.

 Your gut is home to billions of microbes that have important roles in your overall health.
 Some of these microbes have been shown to have ways of letting the brain know when they’ve received enough nutrients to replicate.